mimoo/NoiseGo/readable/README.md

 # NoiseGo

-NoiseGo is a protocol based of the [Noise protocol framework](http://noiseprotocol.org/).
+NoiseGo is a protocol based on the [Noise protocol framework](http://noiseprotocol.org/).

 ## Usage